igor47/blog/_posts/2019-05-13-differences-in-environmentalism.md

 ---
 layout: post
-title: Difference Approaches to Environmentalism
+title: Different Approaches to Environmentalism
 ---

 I've been on a climate-change book-reading spree lately.